BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

-provides the inferred graph based on both BMA (as default) and MAP estimators.
-The inferred graph based on BMA estimation is a graph with links for which the estimated posterior probabilities are greater than a certain cut-point (as default {\tt cut=0.5}).
+The function \begin{Sinput} select( bdgraph.obj, cut = NULL, vis = FALSE ) \end{Sinput} provides the inferred graph based on both BMA (as default) and MAP estimators.
+The inferred graph based on BMA estimation is a graph with links for which the estimated posterior probabilities are greater than a certain cut-point (as default \code{cut=0.5}).
 The inferred graph based on MAP estimation is a graph with the highest posterior probability.

-Note, for posterior graph selection based on MAP estimation we should save all adjacency matrices by using the option {\tt save.all = TRUE} in the function {\tt bdgraph}.
-Saving all the adjacency matrices could, however, cause memory problems; to see how we cope with this problem see Appendix \ref{appendix}.
+Note, for posterior graph selection based on MAP estimation we should save all adjacency matrices by using the option \code{save = TRUE} in the function \code{bdgraph}.
+Saving all the adjacency matrices could, however, cause memory problems; to see how we cope with this problem the reader is referred to Appendix \ref{appendix}.